As beautiful settings go, Ashdown Park hotel in East Sussex certainly has the ‘wow’ factor.

 Service was quick, efficient and staff were knowledgeable and thankfully only once asked ‘Is everything alright?’ (when I’d asked for the scallops to be slightly hotter) so we were left to enjoy our meal uninterrupted.

-Breakfast at Ashdown Park hotel
+Ashdown Park breakfast

 Breakfast was excellent too, with a wide variety of buffet offerings and dishes cooked to order, with a nice additional touch of having an express menu to choose from, which meant you could be served bacon and eggs instantly if you were in a rush but it did away for the need to have hot plates in the dining room.